 As a botanist and evolutionary biologist, I am fascinated by the enormous diversity of plant forms and flower morphology.
 Understanding diversification at the macro- and microevolutionary scales has long been a central goal of evolutionary biology.
 My research aims to understand the patterns and processes of diversfication.
-I combine bioinformatics, comparative genomics, phylogenomics, and developmental biology to investigate how underlying genetic networks and pathways have evolved under natural selection to produce diverse phenotypes.
+I combine bioinformatics, comparative genomics, phylogenetics, and developmental biology to investigate how underlying genetic networks and pathways have evolved to produce diverse phenotypes.
 I am particularly interested in the evolution of floral form in the genus Achimenes (Gesneriaceae), a colorful and diverse genus native to Mexico and Central America.

 Roberts W.R., Roalson E.H.
 2017.
 Comparative transcriptome analyses of flower development in four species of Achimenes (Gesneriaceae).
 BMC Genomics 18: 240. [doi]